jroakes/tech-seo-crawler/README.md

 ### Dependencies

-* Please see the requirments.txt file for a list of dependencies.
+* Please see the requirements.txt file for a list of dependencies.

 It is strongly suggested to do the following, first, in a new, clean environment.